-This prospectus relates to the offer and sale from time to time of up to 43,859,649 shares of Common Stock by the Selling Stockholders.
+THE OFFERING This prospectus relates to the offer and sale from time to time of up to 43,859,649 shares of Common Stock by the Selling Stockholders.
 Common Stock offered by the Selling Stockholders: 43,859,649 shares of Common Stock.

-Common Stock outstanding prior to this offering (1) 37,915,331 shares of Common Stock (inclusive of the PIPE Shares)

-Common stock to be outstanding after the offering 45,804,597 shares of Common Stock, assuming the Investors exercise all the Pre-Funded

-Warrants.

-Use of proceeds We will not receive any proceeds from the sale of common stock by the Selling Stockholders.

-All of the net proceeds from the sale of our common stock will go to the Selling Stockholders as described below in the sections entitled "Selling Stockholders" and "Plan of Distribution".
-We have agreed to bear the expenses relating to the registration of the common stock for the exercised in full.

-Selling Stockholders.

-We will receive up to approximately \$7,890 in gross proceeds if the Pre-Funded Warrants are carefully consider the information set forth in the "Risk Factors" section beginning on page 9 before deciding to invest in our securities.

-Risk factors Investing in our securities is highly speculative and involves a high degree of risk.
-You should

-Our common stock is currently quoted on the Nasdaq Capital Market under the trading symbol Trading symbol

-"UPXI".

-The number of shares of our Common Stock outstanding prior to and to be outstanding immediately after this offering, as set forth in the table (1) above, is based on 37,915,331 shares outstanding as of May 21, 2025, assumes no exercise of the Placement Agent Warrants prior to this offering and excludes:

-- 156,353 shares of our common stock issuable upon the exercise of stock options outstanding as of May 21, 2025, at a weighted average exercise price of \$14.68 per share; - 667,683 shares of our common stock issuable upon exercise of warrants outstanding as of May 21, 2025, at a weighted average exercise price of \$5.49 per share; - 133,889 shares of our common stock issuable upon the conversion of Series A Preferred Shares; and - 260,167 shares of common stock that have been granted as a restricted stock grant under our 2019 Incentive plan and upon vesting will be issued.
+Common Stock outstanding prior to this offering (1) 37,915,331 shares of Common Stock (inclusive of the PIPE Shares) 45,804,597 shares of Common Stock, assuming the Investors exercise all the Pre-Funded Warrants.
+We will not receive any proceeds from the sale of common stock by the Selling Stockholders.
+All of the net proceeds from the sale of our common stock will go to the Selling Stockholders as described below in the sections entitled " Selling Stockholders " and " Plan of Distribution ".
+We have agreed to bear the expenses relating to the registration of the common stock for the Selling Stockholders.
+We will receive up to approximately \$7,890 in gross proceeds if the Pre-Funded Warrants are exercised in full.
+Investing in our securities is highly speculative and involves a high degree of risk.
+You should carefully consider the information set forth in the " Risk Factors " section beginning on page 9 before deciding to invest in our securities.
+Our common stock is currently quoted on the Nasdaq Capital Market under the trading symbol "UPXI". standing prior to and to be outstanding immediately after this offering, as set forth in the table ng as of May 21, 2025, assumes no exercise of the Placement Agent Warrants prior to this 156,353 shares of our common stock issua exercise price of \$14.68 per share; ble upon the exercise of stock options outstanding as of May 21, 2025, at a weighted average 667,683 shares of our common stock issual price of \$5.49 per share; ble upon exercise of warrants outstanding as of May 21, 2025, at a weighted average exercise · 133,889 shares of our common stock issual ble upon the conversion of Series A Preferred Shares; and 260,167 shares of common stock that have be issued. been granted as a restricted stock grant under our 2019 Incentive plan and upon vesting will